Premiership of Boris Johnson: Cost of living crisis

 The UK cost of living crisis is a period starting in late 2021 which intensified in mid-2022 in which prices for many essential goods in the United Kingdom began increasing faster than household income, resulting in a fall in real income.
 This is caused in part by a rise in inflation in the UK.
 While all in the UK are affected by rising prices, it most substantially affects low-income persons.

 Both global and local factors have contributed to the UK's cost of living crisis.
 According to Bank of England governor Andrew Bailey, about 80% of the causes driving the cost of living crisis are global.
-These include the ongoing COVID-19 pandemic, an ongoing chip shortage, an energy crisis in 2021–2022, a supply chain crisis in 2021–2022 and Russia's invasion of Ukraine in 2022.
+These include the ongoing COVID-19 pandemic, an ongoing chip shortage, an energy crisis in 2021–2022, a supply chain crisis in 2021–2022 and the Russian invasion of Ukraine.
 The UK was reported to be among the worst affected among the world's advanced economies.

 Causes unique to the UK include labour shortages related to foreign workers leaving due to Brexit, and additional taxes on households.
 Factors that have worsened the crisis since 1 April 2022 include Ofgem increasing the household energy price cap by 54%, an increase in National Insurance, and a rise in Council Tax.
 Household income, whether from wages or benefits, has not generally kept pace with rising prices.
 In April 2022, UK real wages fell by 4.5%, the sharpest fall since records began back in 2001.

 By September 2022, the UK was the only G7 economy that had not reached pre-COVID-19 pandemic levels of GDP.